meridiaz/MLOps-Evaluation/index.md

 - [**Second use case**](./exp2.html)  uses MLflow and Apache Airflow.
 The first one is used to create a pipeline to process raw data and create models, tracking metrics of the created models, store them in a model registry and deploy them locally.
 Again Airflow is used to automate the process of executing these tasks.
 Follow [this link](./exp2.html) for more information.

 Before executing any of this cases please check `README.md` file of each use case.

+### Conclusions

+This project concludes with the following:
+- Literature does not provide a clear definition of the specific role to be played by each element of the diagram.
+Some experts propose definitions and guides to fully automated this process, but sometimes they differ slightly from each other.
+- In spite of the diagram shown above, there are some funcionality gaps that haven't been yet resolved due to the lack of tools or techniques to address them.
+These include automatic decision making when the performance of the model falls below a threshold (decisions 1, 2a, 2b and 3) and the implementation of the model catalog.
+- Airflow makes it easy to automate and modularize workflows.
+In addition, it offers a graphical interface that facilitates the management and execution of the different tasks.
+This makes possible to debug or improve certain tasks.
+- DVC is an intuitive and easy-to-use tool, partly due to its strong parallelism with git.
+It allows versioning large volumes of information such as data and models.
+However, it is still a growing tool and its user community is small.
+Also it allows implement the source repository along with git.
+-  MLflow is an user-friendly tool that addresses some of the most complex problems that arise, such as making experiments reproducible and packaging the models independently of the library that created them.
+In addition, it allows you to deploy models on cloud platforms and to feed them with the data for which you want to make predictions in a simple way.

 ### Acknowledgments
 <table>